Azure/autorest.typescript/test/integration/generated/validation/README.md

 ### ValidationClient

-`ValidationClient` is the primary interface for developers using the ValidationClient library.
+`ValidationClient` is the primary interface for developers using the Validation client library.
 Explore the methods on this client object to understand the different features of the Validation service that you can access.